Osman Nuri Pasha: Works

+Osman Pasha was a painter of military history.
+One of his most prolific works is the depiction of the Battle of Preveza (1538).

 In popular culture

 Minnesota based heavy metal band Kostnatění covered the Plevne March, composed in memory of Gazi Osman Pasha, on their EP "Oheň hoří tam, kde padl" (Fire burns where it falls) released in 2022.

 He was portrayed in Turkish TV series Payitaht: Abdülhamid by Aydın Sigalı.